-A project for a syngas separation unit (SSU) at the BASF campus in Geismar, La. still owes $804.5K to at least one contractor on the project.
-Meanwhile, the general contractor on the job has filed for bankruptcy.
+A project for a syngas separation unit (SSU) at the BASF campus in Geismar, Louisiana still owes $804.5K to at least one contractor on the project.

 The project is owned by Praxair, Inc. Praxair is the largest industrial gas company in North and South America, and it’s the third largest worldwide with a revenue of $11.4B in 2017.

 In 2018, Praxair merged with Linde AG to form Linde plc, currently the largest industrial gas company in the world by market share and revenue.

 The Geismar SSU Project, as referenced in the mechanics lien filings, was planned for the BASF campus located at 8404 River Rd. in Geismar, La.
 The project carried a price tag of more than $150M, and it was to be completed in 2020.

 Under Praxair’s management, the plant will produce high-quality carbon monoxide and hydrogen.

 Primoris Energy Services Corporation was contracted by Praxair to provide mechanical, electrical, and instrumentation (MEI) construction services for the Geismar SSU Project.
 After going unpaid on the project, Primoris filed a mechanics lien that claims $3.2M.
 The lien was filed with the East Baton Rouge Parish County Clerk on July 1st.
 2020.

 The original lien was later amended on August 31st, 2020, reducing the claim amount to $804.5K.

 A mechanics lien is a property claim available to contractors for use when struggling to collect payment.
 When the property owner or general contractor pays a portion of the debt, the mechanics lien can be amended to reflect the remaining balance.
 If the debt is paid in full, the lien is released.